 Oxycontin Drug Detoxification In Manitoba

 When doctors first prescribe OxyContin, they do so to help ease a patient's pain.
-OxyContin is a very effective pain medication; it also causes the brain to enter an euphoric or dream like state.
+OxyContin is a very effective pain medication; it also causes the brain to enter a euphoric or dream-like state.
 While for most people, it seems to be a good thing, the problem is that there are lots of people who become addicted to the effects of the Oxycontin as well, and will continue taking it long after their pain is gone.
 The amount of people who are becoming addicted to the drug has actually caused some doctors to stop prescribing it.

 The biggest danger with Oxycontin is that people who are addicted to the drug, are also prone to be addicted to some other type of substances as well.
 The most common is alcohol.
 When the two items are mixed, there is a chance of severe side effects, including the possibility of death.

 Once a person has become addicted to Oxycontin the chances of them stopping their Oxycontin addiction on their own are extremely slim.
 People who are susceptible to addictions seldom have the will power to alter their ways.
 To resume living a normal and drug-free life the person is going to have to enroll themselves in a drug rehabilitation program.